OPENING NIGHT w/ Bodine Sutorius, Mary Ocher, Freja Erixån, TTNOTDB

 On stage we’ve got Mary Ocher presenting her upside-down folk music with one foot in kraut and another seemingly running down that hill.

-Of course there will be no silence in the house between acts as we’ve got hyper famous DJ TBA soundtracking.
+Of course there will be no silence in the house between acts as we’ve got DJ Malin Bobo soundtracking.

 Closing off the night, we’re doing a no-stops-club that will seriously make you question your ability to wake up come sunday/monday/tuesday.